mkobuolys/flutter-design-patterns/assets/markdown/facade.md

 ### Example

-_FacadeExample_ widget contains the _SmartHomeState_ which hold the current state of smart devices and _SmartHomeFacade_ to simplify the "smart actions".
+_FacadeExample_ widget contains the _SmartHomeState_ which holds the current state of smart devices and _SmartHomeFacade_ to simplify the "smart actions".
 This widget only knows the simplified methods provided by the smart home facade but does not care about their implementation details, dependencies between classes or other facades and the amount of different APIs used to execute the single action.
 This allows implementing a complicated logic to handle the smart home actions just by turning the switch ON/OFF in _ModeSwitcher_ widgets.
 Also, the implementation details of the smart devices' handling methods in the _SmartHomeFacade_ could be changed/improved without affecting the UI code.

 ```
 class FacadeExample extends StatefulWidget {